Aayush75/CS331-T005-MinimalVPNTunnel/code/README.md

 PI_USER = cn
 ```

-`vpn-a` / `vpn-b` do not currently resolve from Fedora, so the example uses
-IPv4 addresses.
-Optional: `export SSHPASS=...` so scripts can SSH with
+Hosts are addressed by IPv4.
+Optional: `export SSHPASS=...` so scripts can SSH
-`sshpass` (do not commit the password).
+with `sshpass` (do not commit the password).

-If your workstation has a broken system-wide SSH include, set
-`SVPN_SSH_CONFIG=/dev/null` in your shell to make these scripts use only the
+Optional: `SVPN_SSH_CONFIG=/dev/null` forces scripts to ignore a custom system
-standard SSH defaults.
+SSH config and use standard defaults.

 ## 5. Deployment